Rosa Lachenmeier: Work

 Rosa Lachenmeier: Painter's palette, acrylic on vinyl records, 1985.

 Rosa Lachenmeier: Modular Painting, exhibition space Stapelhaus Cologne, 2011.

 In her art work, Rosa Lachenmeier mainly combines painting and photography, setting new accents in the fields of collage.
 Immediately after her studies, she explored the possibilities of using everyday objects such as vinyl records, plates or shirts as image carrier for her paintings.
 With her screen objects in the late 1980s, she reflected on media conditions of our time and with the focus on a global view on the earth she asked questions about our constantly changing perception.
 In the 1990s, she devoted herself to the artist's book as the bearer of an artistic concept, sometimes as a dialogue of word and image, sometimes as a visual sequence of pictorial metamorphoses.
 These artist's books are distributed by Printed Matter, Inc. in New York and Boekie Woekie in Amsterdam, both artist-operated and artist-specialized stores.

 Rosa Lachenmeier became known for her architecture-related painting, which she summarizes under the title Modular Painting.
 In doing so, she arranges groups of paintings of different formats over and over again, depending on the architectural circumstances.
 Another focus is on groups of works dedicated to individual cities.
 On her forays, she captures her impressions with the camera at different times of day and night from different perspectives, so that there are always new perspectives.
 This results in condensed, cinematic compositions of photography and painting.

 Exhibitions

 Special Location

 In the Special Location series, Rosa Lachenmeier shows her works in exceptional locations such as the interior of a bridge in Cologne (Subkulinaria, 2008) or in the historic ship named Willi (since 2015).
-Apart from the art world, she presents her works in a new context: The contemporary art pieces are shown in exciting contrast to the historic surroundings.
-The relation of the exhibitions to the respective location is essential.